-After the City acquired the First East Side Savings Bank for $2 million in a foreclosure last year and created a community Development District to fund the infrastructure improvements, their next step, according to Calloway will be to design and install the improvements.
+After the City acquired the First East Side Savings Bank for $2 million in foreclosure last year and created a community Development District to fund the infrastructure improvements, their next step, according to Calloway, will be to design and install the improvements.

 Captain Neal Glassman said that crime is down in Tamarac as well as all of Broward County.

 He also told the story about a homeowner in the Woodlands who saw a burglary in progress at his home and slammed a car door on one of the suspects, but before the suspect took off, he got their license plate number.
-Although Glassman stressed he doesn’t recommend this, he was thankful for the homeowner getting the license plate number as this helped them immensely.
-BSO discovered that the car used at the time was a rental, and they were able to catch the suspects in the process of committing another burglary in Plantation where they were arrested.
+Although Glassman stressed he doesn’t recommend this, he was thankful for the homeowner getting the license plate number, which helped them immensely.
+BSO discovered that the car used at the time was a rental, and they were able to catch the suspects in the process of committing another burglary in Plantation, where they were arrested.
 Glassman warns that criminals are renting cars and getting windows tinted to commit these crimes.
-He also stresses that crime can happen on the weekends and criminals are looking for every opportunity.
+He also stresses that crime can happen on the weekends, and criminals are looking for every opportunity.

 Jack Strain told the residents that The City of Tamarac Public Services Department is offering rebates on ultra-low “Water Sense” labeled toilets.
-You must be a home or condo owner and customer in the city and you will receive up to $100 towards the price of each toilet – up to two toilets.
-How it works is if you have an older toilet that uses 3.5, 5, or even up to 7 gallons of water with every flush and replace it with high efficiency toilet, show the city the receipt and they will give you the rebate.
+You must be a home or condo owner and customer in the city, and you will receive up to $100 towards the price of each toilet – up to two toilets.
+How it works is if you have an older toilet that uses 3.5, 5, or even up to 7 gallons of water with every flush and replace it with a high-efficiency toilet, show the city the receipt, and they will give you the rebate.
 Strain said it doesn’t matter which brand that you buy.